The State Organization Index provides an alphabetical listing of government organizations, including commissions, departments, and bureaus.

 Boston, MA 02108

-Payment must be received by SSPO within 30 days of receipt of any invoice.
-No surplus property may be removed until both the public entity and the donor department have received an approved copy of the Surplus Request Form from SSP officer.
+Payment must be received by the SSPO within thirty (30) days of receipt of any invoice.
+No surplus property may be removed until the requesting organization and the donating organization have received an approved copy of the Surplus Request Form from the SSPO Coordinator.